Istituto Italiano di Tecnologia: Future expansions

 IIT is currently constructing a new scientific centre, called Center for Human Technologies, in the GREAT Campus scientific technology park in Genoa Erzelli.

 The first IIT laboratory in the Genoa Erzelli park opened in November 2016 and is part of the robotics department.
 Additional novel IIT laboratories were established and inaugurated in July 2019; for these new scientific laboratories, the institute plans to recruit approximately 300 new researchers.

 The new research facilities will be dedicated to robotics, motion perception, neuroscience, human-robot interaction, computational statistics, neurogenomics, neurodiagnostics, and other scientific areas.

-H4E – Hub For Enterpreneurship
+H4E – Hub For Entrepreneurship

-On 13 June 2023, H4E – Hub For Enterpreneurship was inaugurated in the Erzelli headquarters.
+On 13 June 2023, H4E – Hub For Entrepreneurship was inaugurated in the Erzelli headquarters.